Privacy policy

 • Information about the number of visits to our website and the use of individual functions of our website.

 When the cookie is activated, it is assigned an identification number and your personal data is not assigned to this identification number.
-Your name, IP address or similar data that would allow the cookie to be assigned to you are not stored in the cookie.
-Based on the cookie technology, we only receive pseudonymized information, for example about which pages of our store have been visited, which products have been viewed, etc.
+Your name, IP address or similar data that would enable the cookie to be assigned to you are not stored in the cookie.
+Based on the cookie technology, we only receive pseudonymized information, for example about which pages of our store were visited, which products were viewed, etc.

 You can set your browser so that you are informed in advance about the setting of cookies and can decide in individual cases whether you want to exclude the acceptance of cookies for certain cases or in general, or that cookies are completely prevented.
 This may limit the functionality of the website.